 The situation is now urgent.
 The United Nations and the scientific community are warning us that by 2030 we will pass the tipping points at which climate breakdown becomes irreversible.
 We must make an immediate, managed transition away from fossil fuels, to secure our futures, the livelihoods of the thousands of employees in the oil & gas industry, and the vulnerable communities on the front line of climate change in the global south.
 One immediate step is to remove investment from the companies driving this crisis.

-We are campaigning to ensure Surrey residents' hard earned money is not used to fund planetary destruction.
+Surrey Pension Act Now is campaigning to ensure Surrey residents' hard earned money is not used to fund planetary destruction.
 To launch this campaign, we have sent the SPF committee the below open letter, laying out the moral and financial obligations of divestment, co-signed by Extinction Rebellion Surrey, Friends Of The Earth, The Campaign Against Climate Change, and a host of other Surrey organisations.
-To add your voice to our call to divest please email us at .
+To add your voice to our call to divest please email us at email@example.com.
 We can only tackle the climate emergency by standing united and refusing to allow our elected officials to put profit before our futures.